 Aspyr Media ) have been secured by Columbia Pictures.
 It’ll be produced by Laura Ziskin, whose previous credits as Producer include this year’s blockbuster action film Spider-Man, as well as As Good As It Gets, To Die For, and several other films.

 Have a PC using friend that’s jealous of the long hours you’ve spent playing Ambrosia Software’s popular space action/adventure game Escape Velocity: Nova?
 They’ll be jealous no longer: Ambrosia Software

-that it has recently contracted Contraband Entertainment to port EVN to Windows.
+has noted that it has recently contracted Contraband Entertainment to port EVN to Windows.

 Harpoon 3.4.12 released

 Harpoon3, the naval warfare simulator.
 The new build fixes several bugs related to the Mac code, including a couple of crashing bugs and problems related to the QuickTime movies.

 Inside Mac Games